 He is a member of the National Academy of Elder Law Attorneys, the American Bar Association, State Bar of Michigan, Oakland County Bar Association.
 He is also a Michigan Bar Foundation Fellow and an Oakland County Bar Foundation Fellow.

 Mr. Foster is a co-author of LexisNexis Practice Guide: Michigan Estate Planning (Matthew Bender, 2018) and a recipient of the ICLE Probate and Estate Planning Certificate.

 Karen Adcock – Director, Auburn Hills Senior Center

-Karen helped develop a relationship with the Oakland University Physical Therapy Department which has become part of several research projects on Community Based referrals for Physical Therapy, including a current project reaching out across the state.
+Karen helped develop a relationship with the Oakland University Physical Therapy Department which has become part of several research projects on community-based referrals for physical therapy, including a current project reaching out across the state.
 She was part of a team published in the Home Health Now Journal.
-Karen was a Co-chair in leading the city to being recognized by both the State of Michigan as a Community for a Lifetime and the WHO Global Network of Age Friendly Cities and Communities and AARP Livable Communities.
+Karen was a co-chair in leading the city to being recognized by both the State of Michigan as a Community for a Lifetime and the World Health Organization Global Network of Age Friendly Cities and Communities and AARP Livable Communities.